Co-lexicographically Ordering Automata and Regular Languages -- Part I: Width-aware Encodings and Indexes for Regular Languages

-We stress out that, while not being an encoding of the NFA (in particular, not allowing the navigation of the NFAs transition function), the aBWT still allows to reconstruct the language of the automaton and --- as we will show in the next subsection --- to solve subpath queries (Problem \ref{problem:indexing}) by returning the convex set of all states reached by a path labeled with a given input query string.
-In the companion paper \cite{DBLP:journals/corr/abs-2102-06798} we will show how to build an index that requires slightly more space, while also being an encoding of the NFA.
-The new index will also be able to solve the following problem: given a $ \le $-convex set $ U $ and a character $ a \in \Sigma $, return the $ \le $-convex set of all states reached from $ U $ by following edges labeled $ a $ (see Lemma \ref{lem:pathcoherence}).
-This is not possible using the aBWT, because the aBWT of an automaton is in general compatible with several orderings of the states (in Figure \ref{fig:notNFAs}, the two NFAs have the same aBWT, but if we start from the convex set $ \{v_5\} $ and we read $ c $ we end up in $ \{v_4 \} $ on the first NFA and in $ \{v_3 \} $ on the second NFA).
+We stress that, while not being an encoding of the NFA, the aBWT still allows to reconstruct the language of the automaton and --- as we will show in the next subsection --- to solve subpath queries (Problem \ref{problem:indexing}) by returning the convex set of all states reached by a path labeled with a given input query string.
+In Section \ref{sec:aaBWT} we will augment the aBWT and obtain an injective encoding of arbitrary NFAs.